Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/index.rst

 Nextcloud
 =========

-These guides will help you to connect and interact with Nextcloud on your Start9 Server.
+These guides will help you to setup tools to connect or interact with Nextcloud.

 .. toctree::
   :maxdepth: 1